c

 The second task, accessing the files with VSCode, is not yet taken care of.
 There are at least two ways of doing this:

 Let's go over the latter since that will work with other editors as well.
 Let's do a trial run with the flag -v, and if that works, then we will move the configuration to a docker-compose file.
 To use the -v, we will need to tell it the current directory.
-The command pwd should output the path to the current directory for you.
-Try this with echo $(pwd) in your command line.
-We can use that as the left side for -v to map the current directory to the inside of the container or you can use the full directory path.
+The command pwd should output the path to the current directory for us.
+Let's try this with echo $(pwd) in the command line.
+We can use that as the left side for -v to map the current directory to the inside of the container or we can use the full directory path.

 $ docker run -p 5173:5173 -v "$(pwd):/usr/src/app/" hello-front-dev